 Put Yourself First and Take Some "Me Time"

 The phrase "me time" has become a common way in popular culture to describe the need to make "self" a priority as a solo act in "time-out" mode.
 It is now acceptable to be a little selfish in our self-care pursuits.
 So, if you are still struggling with this notion, release any feelings of guilt, get a sitter if necessary, and schedule a regular time of the week to do something relaxing, peaceful, or fun.
 Better yet, schedule a time each day to focus on yourself and no one else.
 Use that time to engage in some type of self-nurturing activity to rejuvenate.
 By scheduling these activities, you are creating a routine with the mindset that your self-care is a first priority.

 Start to think of your pre-scheduled "me time" as sacred.
 It should take precedence over everything else except for emergencies and unexpected circumstances that may need your immediate attention.
 However, keep in mind that even emergencies need to be assessed and prioritized accordingly to determine real or perceived urgency.
-This is part of the problem with givers and busy people who lose the ability to set boundaries.
-They end up taking care of others in every situation first, and neglect taking care of self.
+This is part of the problem with givers who lose the ability to set proper boundaries.
+They often end up taking care of others in every situation first, and neglect taking care of self.

 “Self-care is never a selfish act - it is simply good stewardship of the only gift I have, the gift I was put on earth to offer others.
 Anytime we can listen to true self and give the care it requires, we do it not only for ourselves, but for the many others whose lives we touch.”

 ― Parker J. Palmer, Let Your Life Speak: Listening for the Voice of Vocation